tmediano/studentpubsexhibit/pages/project/overview.md

 {:.blockquote .border-left .pl-3 .lead .my-3}

 Everyone's work on the project will contribute to the *Digital Exhibit Lab* digital exhibit.
-Once objects and metadata are complete, the CDIL team will add them to the [project repository](https://github.com/thecdil/hist-454-2022) hosted on GitHub, publishing our final collection.
+Once objects and metadata are complete, the RISD Archivist will add them to the project repository hosted on GitHub, publishing our final collection.
 The objects on this site can be used and cited in your research writing.

 Consider how the shift in context, from separate archival boxes and multiple collections, to this new exhibit has impacted the interpretation and understanding of the items.